tabishfayyaz/bash-scripts/README.md

 `ls -FG` to color the output

+#### Listing other directories
+`ls -l directoryname/`

+#### List just the directories in your working directory
+`ls -d */ ` */ forces the display of only items ending with a forward slash, which in this case would be a directory, even if
+            the -F option of ls isn't used. -d keep it from finding all directories recursively

+#### Comma separated list of files & directories
+`ls -m`

+#### Display full time information consistently for all files
+`ls -lT`

 ## FIND - walk a file hierarchy

 ### Find files that don’t have a certain string e.g. build